ULB-MachineLearningGroup/INFO-F422/practicals/_build/html/_sources/frontpage.md

 ```{tableofcontents}
 ```

-## Mistakes, remarks, or compliments
+## Mistakes, Remarks, or Compliments
 For anything you would like to share to the team, feel free to write an e-mail to [Pascal Tribel](mailto:pascal.tribel@ulb.be).